Sunday 16 June

 Explore effective advocacy strategies in this session focusing on IP hearings in the UK, U.S., Canada, the European Patent Office, and the EUIPO.
 Expert speakers will discuss presenting persuasive arguments to Examiners, Hearing Officers, Opposition Divisions, and Appeal Boards, whether in-person or via videoconference.
 The panel will address structuring arguments, delivering them persuasively, and adapting your approach for different settings.
 Enhance your skills to navigate confidently pre- and post-grant IP hearings, including inter partes disputes.
 Join us to refine your oratory skills for impactful arguments.

-Moderator: Howard Read (Appleyard Lees, United Kingdom)
+Moderator: Howard Read (Acapo, Norway)

 Speakers: